-CONTROLS - GAS VALVE SUF 199 AND 250
+CONTROLS - GAS CONTROL VALVE SUF 199 AND 250

-Pressure readings may be taken on the gas valve by connecting to the pressure ports on the valve.
+Pressure readings may be taken on the gas control valve by connecting to the pressure ports on the valve.
 The manifold pressure on this valve is 0" WC (0 kPa) when the water heater is running.
-Refer to the gas pressure chart on page 4.
+Refer to the "Gas Pressure Specifications" table on Page 4.